fadighattas76/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 Practical Experiments with GPIO: I now know how to use the GPIO pins with external components like LEDs and traffic lights.
 The hands-on experiments with Node-RED, Gertboard, and WiringPi enhanced my understanding of how programming and hardware interact.

 Further GPIO Programming: I also learned that in future sessions, we will dive deeper into programming GPIO directly using languages like Assembler and C. This will give me a more technical understanding of how low-level programming works with hardware.

+## session 4

+Overall, this learning experience has given me a solid understanding of how computers and their components work.
+By using tools like Git, GitHub, and Raspberry Pi, I've learned how to manage projects, track changes, and work with both software and hardware.
+The sessions have helped me connect theoretical concepts like binary, logic gates, and CPU design with real-world applications.

+The hands-on experiments with the Raspberry Pi and its GPIO pins have made the learning process more practical and engaging.
+I now have a better understanding of how software interacts with hardware and how these systems are built from the ground up.
+This experience has sparked my interest in exploring more advanced topics, especially in areas like low-level programming and system design.

+Overall, I feel more confident in my ability to work with technology and am excited to continue building on these foundations.